mhhundvin/DAT250/dat250-expass3.md

 ![img.png](picturesExpass3/myoperation.png)

 ### My Map-reduce operation in Experiment 2
-This operation is useful, for people to know how much there is of the different items in the inventory.
+This operation is useful for people to know how much there is of the different items in the inventory.
 The collection we obtain from this operation is a list of all items once, (no duplicates) and the quantity of the items.